-The GCSE Maths course gently guides the student through basic mathematical skills, before progressing through the use of more challenging, advanced material as the student’s skills and abilities develop.
+The GCSE Maths course initially enables students to master basic mathematical skills, before progressing through the use of more challenging, advanced material as their abilities develop.
 The course is divided into two parts: the first is for all students; the second is for those who will be taking the Higher tier of the examination.
 Students do not need to choose which tier they are planning to take until they are ready to enter for the examination.
 Your tutor will happily provide advice on this choice when the time comes.

 Each lesson begins with a set of clearly stated objectives and an explanation of its place in the overall programme of study.

 Effective learning is encouraged through frequent activities and self-assessment questions.

 There are thirteen tutor-marked assignments and a practice exam paper.